KTH/kth-node-cosmos-db/README.md

     - You can determine a distinct default throughput value for every collection, e.g. `500`.
   - `item.partitionKey` _(experimental feature)_
     - You can also set the partition-key which shall be used when the Cosmos DB container is created, e.g. `[ "/name" ]`.
 The partition-key can't be changed on already existing containers.
-    - In order to make this feature work you might have to set the option "shardKey" accordingly when creating the related Mongoose schema with `mongoose.schema()`, e.g. `shardKey: { name: 1 }`.
+    - In order to make this feature work you might have to set the option "shardKey" accordingly, too, when creating the related Mongoose schema with `mongoose.schema()`, e.g. `shardKey: { name: 1 }`.

 - **batchSize:**